 2. Easy maintenance is just a quick soap and water job.
-Even with lawn mower oil spill, I was able to use hot soapy water and a little bleach to restore the plastic storage cabinet back to new. plastic storage sheds take a betting from lawn mowers, bikes, motorcycles, and ATVs.
-Most owners prefer the plastic storage sheds because they are compact and can have all of the related specialty items stored with the vehicle.
+Even with the lawnmower oil spill, I was able to use hot soapy water and a little bleach to restore the plastic storage cabinet back to new. plastic storage sheds take a betting from lawnmowers, bikes, motorcycles, and ATVs.
+Most owners prefer plastic storage sheds because they are compact and can have all of the related specialty items stored with the vehicle.
 Often larger outdoor sheds become all-purpose storage and the vehicle loses space to other needs.

 3. Economical and attractive.
-Depending on where you plan to add home organization improvements, there are a wide variety of units that may fit snuggly and perfectly with your decor.
-And when you want to jazz up a cabinet, there are spray pints in all shades that adhere to plastic.
+Depending on where you plan to add home organization improvements, there is a wide variety of units that may fit snuggly and perfectly with your decor.
+And when you want to jazz up a cabinet, there are spray paints in all shades that adhere to plastic.
 These cabinets are always more affordable than wooden or metal storage cabinets because it is cheaper to manufacture and ship plastic.
-Plastic storage containers can be modular for the home-owner to assemble (the same as wooden or plastic), however the unit is light-weight and easier to assemble.
-Ask any friend, would they like a box of over 1,000 screws to assemble a metal storage shed or would they like a few snap together panels and some plastic screws for a plastic shed.
+Plastic storage containers can be modular for the home-owner to assemble (the same as wooden or plastic), however, the unit is lightweight and easier to assemble.
+Ask any friend, would they like a box of over 1,000 screws to assemble a metal storage shed or would they like a few snap-together panels and some plastic screws for a plastic shed.

 5. Modular and expandable.
 Most manufacturers of plastic storage cabinets realize the marketing potential of saying to a homeowner that he or she can buy only the features or size needed for the job and can add more drawers, shelves, or bins later.
 If you think about the potential of mixing and matching extra drawers, bins, or containers to a base unit of shelves, then you will realize that the plastic cabinet you buy for the garage, may be ideal for the kids’ toy storage in the basement or attic later.
 Because renting storage is a monthly expense and buying a plastic storage shed is a fraction of the cost, many people use the outdoor shed to hold garden tools, shelves for plastic storage containers with lids to keep seasonal clothing, and for plastic containers holding seasonal decorations.